maximjsx/fancy-readme-stats/README.md

 # Fancy GitHub Profile Cards

+> [!CAUTION]
+> Do not use this project yet I just started and most things do not work rn

 A strongly minimized fork of https://github.com/anuraghazra/github-readme-stats

 Customizable & animated GitHub profile cards displaying stats, contact info & more.